Eight years later

 “I want our son back!”
 He growled.
 His words sliced me right through the core and shattered my heart as time became suspended in space.

 “I...”
 Tears welled in my own eyes at the thought of the boy we lost when I was just twenty-one weeks.
-The pain in my chest making it feel as if I had an elephant standing on it.
+The pain in my chest made it feel as if I had an elephant standing on it.

 “We had a plan, Payton!
-You were going to finish this stretch of the contact, finishing a mere month before your due date.
+You were going to finish this stretch of the contract, finishing a mere month before your due date.
 You were going to step away, come home, and we were going to be a fucking family!
 But then we lost him.
 We lost our fucking boy and you just...you just carried on.
 You renewed that fucking contract and went about like it didn’t happen.”

 “Is that really how you see it?
 I carried on like it was nothing?!
 Because that is NOT true, how DARE you?!”
 I screamed, enraged that could he accuse me of something so horrible.

-“We never fucking talk any more, so how am I supposed to know?
+“We never fucking talk anymore, so how am I supposed to know?
 You shut me out, and you walk out the door to go on tour.
 You act like we’re okay, but we haven’t been okay in a long time Payton.
 All we fucking do is fight.
 I-I can’t do this.”

 I stormed out, standing at the end of the path of our small two-bedroom house just outside Newquay.
 I was waiting for him to follow like he always did.
 For us to kiss, hug and say sorry like we always did.